Compare business gas prices

-Whether you run a tiny tea room, or a group of gastropubs, you’ll need a good deal on business gas to make sure you’re not paying over odds for your energy – but if you’ve not switched supplier recently, that’s exactly what you’ll be doing.
+Whether you run a tiny tea room, or a group of gastropubs, you’ll need a good deal on business gas to make sure you’re not paying over odds for your energy – but if you’ve not switched suppliers recently, that’s exactly what you’ll be doing.

-Before you switch, though, it’s worth knowing a bit more about how business gas contracts work – although the switching process is pretty much the same as when you switch domestic supplier, there are a few differences you’ll need to be aware of.
+Before you switch, though, it’s worth knowing a bit more about how business gas contracts work – although the switching process is pretty much the same as when you switch domestic suppliers, there are a few differences you’ll need to be aware of.

 Our switching service is completely free and impartial, so it won’t cost you a single penny or a second more of your time to search the entire energy market.

-Once our energy experts have all this information, they will gather together the best value tariffs available, so you can make an informed decision on who will be supplying your gas.
+Once Bionic's energy experts have all this information, they will gather together the best value tariffs available, so you can make an informed decision on who will be supplying your gas.
 Simply let us know which deal you prefer, and we’ll set up your new contract with your new supplier.